iam-rocketman/Bingo-Housie-Tambola-Number-Generator/README.md

 You can also suggest feature by creating a [ticket](https://github.com/iam-rocketman/Bingo-Housie-Tambola-Number-Generator/issues)

-All creitds beling to Yash
+All creitds belong to Yash
 This is a enhancement proejct based on http://yash.info/bingo.htm